efang5/cse15l-lab-reports/lab1.md

 # Lab Report 1
 ## cd no argument
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-24%20at%209.17.09%20AM.png?raw=true)
-The working directory was user@sahara.
+The working directory was user@sahara lecture1.

-There is no output as cd only changes the directory and as we did not give an input the directory was changed to the home directory we already were at so the directory did not change.
+There is no output as cd only changes the directory and as we did not give an input the directory was changed to the home directory.

 There is no error.
 ## cd directory argument